Anurag-COVID-19/country-code-utility/README.md

     - This API will be taking csv file as an input and returns a status of Success/Fail
     - This API will be used to store the csv data into DB
     - for the given number, there will be an country name and country code entry
+2. /orders/all
+    - This API will be responsible in fetching all the orders
-2. /country-code-utility/upload/xlsx/{xlsxFile}
+3. /country-code-utility/upload/xlsx/{xlsxFile}
-    - This API will be taking csv file as an input and returns a status of Success/Fail
+    - This API will be taking xlsx file as an input and returns a status of Success/Fail
     - This API created the automate the xlsx converion to csv, during conversion csv file be created the deployed directory

+Steps to Run to utility:
+1. Place this utility in a {working_directory}
+2. Run the application
+3. If user have a xlsx file use this API to convert xlsx->csv API-3 3.1 CSV file will generated in an {working directory}
+4. Use the API-1 api to persit data into DB
+5. Use the API-2 api to fetch all orders